theBlackBoxSociety/HTML-CSS-tutorial/03_css.md

 ## CSS files

-- Usually, CSS rules are placed in separate files, commonly called 'stylesheets'.
+- Usually, CSS rules are placed in a separate files, commonly called 'stylesheets'.
 - These files have the extension `.css`.
-- You can choose the filename, but common names are `app.css`, `style.css`, `styles.css`, ...
+- You can choose the filename, but common names are `style.css` or `styles.css`.
 - You need tell an HTML document which stylesheet to use by making a reference to the CSS file in the `<head>` of the document: `<link rel="stylesheet" href="css/styles.css">`

 For example: